 Given how popular this has been in our house, I will be procuring more apples and making another batch or two for the freezer before apple season is over.
 You’ll be surprised at how easy this is to make and will never buy applesauce again, pinkie promise.

 If you can though, head to a local farm before the season is over and pick your own.
-It’s not only a fun experience, but you support a local producer, and you’ll end up with some of the best-tasting apples you’ve ever enjoyed.
+It’s not only a fun experience, but you support a local producer.
+And of course, you’ll end up with some of the best-tasting apples you’ve ever enjoyed.

 - 3 lbs fresh apples

 - 1/4 c water or no-sugar added juice of your choice